br3ndonland/udacity-fsnd/info/markdown-guide.md

 ##### Bear cons

 - Apple only (macOS, iOS, iCloud), with [no plans to support Android](https://bear.app/faq/What%20about%20Bear%20for%20web,%20Android,%20or%20Windows/).
-- Not encrypted
 - Collaboration features could be better.
 No shared notebooks.
 - Sidebar should be more condensed.
 - Web clipper needs some work.
 Doesn't properly capture text on all sites.
 - Evernote import doesn't convert Evernote internal note links to Bear note links.
 Joplin also has this same issue, and it's a major barrier for switching from Evernote.
+If you would like to switch from Evernote to Bear, you can try running my [el2bl](https://github.com/br3ndonland/el2bl) script on your Evernote exports.

 #### [Day One](https://dayoneapp.com/)